By Shanon Roberts, on 25 August 2020

-A major key of social listening is the action that takes place after the listening, and using the data you gather to come up with a social media strategy that addresses common comments, or directly interacting with your audience is a great way to initiate that conversation.
+A major key of social listening is the action that takes place after the listening, and using the data you gather to come up with a social media strategy that addresses common comments, or directly interacts with your audience is a great way to initiate that conversation.

-2. Track and Oversee Trends
+2. Tracking and Overseeing Trends

-Social media listening allows you to get a high level view of the different sentiments regarding your brand and industry, allowing you to spot any budding trends or popular news.
+Social media listening allows you to get a high-level view of the different sentiments regarding your brand and industry, allowing you to spot any budding trends or popular news.

-This is particularly useful not jus for social media purposes, but, depending on your product or service, it can also be beneficial for your research and design department, public relations team, or highlight possible collaborations or new directions for your brand.
+This is particularly useful not just for social media purposes, but, depending on your product or service, it can also be beneficial for your research and design department, public relations team, or highlight possible collaborations or new directions for your brand.

 3. Crisis Management

-Unfortunately, crisis can strike at any moment.
+Unfortunately, a crisis can strike at any moment.
 If it does, it will be essential to public consumer reactions in order to properly remedy the situation.

-If your company unfortunately undergoes a public backlash or crisis, social listening can help you monitor customer sentiment and help you decide how to proceed forward.
+If your company, unfortunately, undergoes a public backlash or crisis, social listening can help you monitor customer sentiment and help you decide how to proceed forward.
 Taking time to assess the true reactions, demands, and concerns of your consumers can make the difference between moving forward or burying your company deeper into the sand.

 Proper social listening, and proper action based on that listening, can directly impact the statement you make as a company to address the situation.

-4. Keep An Eye on Competitors
+4. Keeping an Eye on Competitors

-Using keywords (like a competitor’s name or the names of their products, for example) you can track and the conversations surrounding your competitor.
+Using keywords (like a competitor’s name or the names of their products, for example) you can track the conversations surrounding your competitor.
 This can help you identify any weak points in their strategy that you can then use to your advantage.

 Similarly, if there are areas where you identify that they are stronger than you then you can also use this information to beef up your brand in that area.

-5. Find Influencers
+5. Finding Influencers

-Finding influencers to partner with on social media can sometimes be a lengthy process, but with social listening you can quickly find influencers who are already talking about your brand and choose to partner with them.
+Finding influencers to partner with on social media can sometimes be a lengthy process, but with social listening, you can quickly find influencers who are already talking about your brand and choose to partner with them.

 Similarly, if there are influencers who are talking negatively about your brand you can also keep that in mind and see if there are opportunities to change their minds or simply monitor their complaints and try to improve.
 As these creators have large followings that can affect the opinions of potentially millions of consumers, it's important to take their criticisms seriously, and highlight their praises as much as possible.